abrookins/andrewbrookins.com/_posts/2018-01-01-mixins-in-ruby-and-python.md

 ---

-By creating a new singleton class and adding it to the hierarchy of the target class's metaclass, `exclude` makes those methods available when Ruby searches through the class's ancestors to find class methods during runtime.
+By creating a new singleton class and adding it to the hierarchy of the target class's metaclass, `extend` makes those methods available when Ruby searches through the class's ancestors to find class methods at runtime.

 So it does basically the same thing as `include`, but with a different target -- the class's metaclass rather than the class itself.
 You can see this in `irb`: